Toy Story 2: Voice cast

+In addition, Dave Foley reprised his role as Flik from A Bug's Life during the credits.

 Production

 Development

 A conversation about a sequel to Toy Story began around a month after the film's opening in December 1995.
 A few days after Toy Story's release, John Lasseter was traveling with his family and found a young boy clutching a Sheriff Woody doll at an airport.
 Lasseter described how the boy's excitement to show it to his father touched him deeply.
 Lasseter realized that his character no longer belonged to him only, but rather it belonged to others, as well.
 The memory was a defining factor in the production of Toy Story 2, with Lasseter moved to create a great film for that child and for everyone else who loved the characters.